alphagov/verify-local-matching-service-example/README.md

 This example uses a simple database and matching strategy.
 It has not been designed to be used in front of a real database.

+See the [examples folder](/examples/) for example matching datasets.

 ### Database

 This example local matching service uses a SQL database.
 Refer to the [database schema](/docs/schema.png) for details.